Boeing P-8 Poseidon: New Zealand

 Four P-8As were ordered in March 2019.
 The RNZAF is planning to operate the type for at least 30 years.
 In September 2020, the inaugural Royal New Zealand Air Force crew for the P-8A graduated training at Jacksonville, Florida.
-This crew will then qualify as instructors to train the first RNZAF crews back in New Zealand.
-The first P-8A was delivered in December 2022.
+This crew is to then qualify as instructors to train the first RNZAF crews back in New Zealand.
+The first P-8A was delivered in December 2022 with three more aircraft delivered as of July 2023.